gravity-ui/uikit/src/components/Avatar/README.md

 ### Text

 This component can be used to render avatars using text.
-Provide the text via `text` property.
-The text renders like initials (2 first letters of words) or just 2 first letters of a single word.
+Use the `text` property for that.
+The text is rendered as initials (first letters of two words) or just two first letters of a single word.

 <!--LANDING_BLOCK